 Elaine de Kooning was probably born 30 years too early.
 The New York painter, who died in 1989 at age 70, had a surfeit of talents.
-She was both a gifted figurative painter and a committed Abstract Expressionist, as seen in the current exhibition at the National Portrait Gallery in Washington, D.C.
+She was both a gifted figurative painter and a committed Abstract Expressionist, as was seen at a 2015 exhibition at the National Portrait Gallery in Washington, D.C.
 She was also both femme fatale and proto-feminist, a free thinker, a writer, a respected critic, a popular friend and beloved teacher.

 From This Story